-North Korea Museums - The Victorious Fatherland Liberation War Museum is an enormous war museum illustrating the DPRK's struggle against the Japanese and, later on, the Americans.
+The Victorious Fatherland Liberation War Museum is one of the best known North Korean museums.
+It is an enormous war museum illustrating the DPRK's struggle against the Japanese and, later on, the Americans.
 The new museum was built in just only 10 months and inaugurated in 2013.
 The new section is truly impressive.
 Some areas illustrate to scale different battle scenes.
 The rotating panorama of the museum can still be visited.

 You can see a short Youtube clip below that we took of the US tanks and other military vehicles captured by the DPRK.
 Most of them were captured during the Korean War though some were captured later, the most recent being the helicopter in the 1990s that you can see toward the end of our video.